Manurocker95/Pokemon3DStoUnity/README.md

 Compatibility:
 - https://docs.google.com/spreadsheets/d/1-3NI6vUMltge9d57bbdNkJ9jBEYdKAf59i2BfbgTiGs/edit#gid=1937181896

-Note:
+Note these important things:
-This is a fork of Opeious work, so this is meant only for adding functionalities.
+- This is a fork of Opeious work, so this is meant only for adding functionalities.
-The whack runtime version requires NET 4.x so NET Framework must be selected under Edit > Project Settings > Player
+- The whack runtime version requires NET 4.x so NET Framework must be selected under Edit > Project Settings > Player.
+The reason is the usage of Reflection for future standalone import and export.
+- This plugin mainly works with the Universal Render Pipeline 12+ at the moment.
+You can use it for Built-in with 2021.2 and above but you need to install Shader Graph through PackageManager.
+For HDRP, add that target to every 3DS2Unity shader.
+- Exported GLTF will need you to make the custom shaders and material configuration in Blender, Unreal...
+They won't work out of the box outside Unity but you can now export them in batch.

 Installation:
--
-- Note: This plugin only works with the Universal Render Pipeline at the moment.
-- If you have a git account, add this project as a dependency in `Packages/manifest.json` in the root your your project `"com.Manurocker95.pokemon3dstounity": "https://github.com/Manurocker95/Pokemon3DStoUnity.git",`

-- If you don't have git setup, download and put the entire project into your Assets Folder
+- Clone with git or download and put the entire project into your Assets Folder, under Pokemon3DS2Unity folder (Assets/Pokemon3DS2Unity/).
-- Note that the whacky version requires net.
-4.x.
-Remember to set it in Edit > Project Settings
+- In Releases section you can find a .zip with the .unitypackage inside.

 Usage:
 -